 Her teaching interests include literature of the eighteenth century and the Romantic period, Scottish literature, Canadian literature, autobiography, war literature, postcolonial literature, the Victorian novel, the historical novel, disability studies, science and literature, print culture, and the digital humanities, and she is particularly interested in the authors, Margaret Cavendish, Aphra Behn, Daniel Defoe, Tobias Smollett, Maria Edgeworth, Mary Brunton, Robert Burns, John Galt, and James Hogg.

 Alker is also working on a book-length study, with Holly Faith Nelson, on the representation of the siege in literature from the Restoration to the early eighteenth century.
+This book is under contract with McGill University Press.
 Many Whitman students have already helped her to do the heavy lifting for this book.
 Nanda Maw Lin (Whitman '10), one of her astute research assistants in this project, helped her to accumulate and evaluate primary sources for the book at the University of Washington Library.
 Brianna Gormly (Whitman ’13) accompanied her to the British Library in London and to a Defoe Society Conference in Worcester, and skillfully helped her to sort through a substantial amount of Defoe and Bunyan related primary materials, partially in relation to this project, but also in relation to a paper recently published on Daniel Defoe and the Church of Scotland.
 Other talented and insightful Whitman students, Kim Trinh (Whitman ’08), Chelsea Kern (Whitman ’13), and Sabrina Wise (Whitman ’14) worked as research assistants on this project, helping her to accumulate an initial annotated bibliography that served as a foundation for the work; they also generously gave feedback on early drafts of her work.
 Alker is most grateful to the Perry Grants and Abshire Grants that helped her to hire these remarkable young scholars to help her.
 Some early work on this project has already been published, specifically on Daniel Defoe's Memoirs of a Cavalier (published in Eighteenth-Century Fiction) and, along with Nelson, an article on mourning in Margaret Cavendish's Bell in Campo (published in Eighteenth-Century Fiction).